Somendratripathi/Movielens_2/DeepLearning.md

 ### Description of the Algorithm
 - In the first step we take the average rating across all users and subtract it from the individual ratings.
 The resultant column vector is chosen as our target variable.
 During the time of reconstruction, we can simply add this average rating to the reconstructed value to obtain the actual rating.
 - Model is trained using Adam Optimiser.
+It is an optimisation algoirhtm that can used instead of the classical stochastic gradient descent procedure to update network weights iterative based in training data.
+-

 ## Parameters of the Model